Finn Devold: Later life

-In 1936 Finn was hired by the Norwegian Institute of Marine Research.
-He left involvement in politics and concentrated in his studies, obtaining a degree in mathematics and science in 1940.
-In 1943 he became a fisheries consultant at the Institute.
-He specialized in Atlantic herring fisheries and in 1950 he followed herring migrations on the new vessel "GO Sars".
+In 1936, Finn was hired by the Norwegian Institute of Marine Research.
+He left involvement in politics and concentrated on his studies, obtaining a degree in mathematics and science in 1940.
+In 1943, he became a fisheries consultant at the institute.
+He specialized in Atlantic herring fisheries, and in 1950, he followed herring migrations on the new vessel "GO Sars."
 Finn carefully surveyed Atlantic herring's migration patterns before winter herring fishing.
-He published some of the results of his research in the Norwegian press and in time his work became internationally recognized.
-Towards the final part of his career Finn became concerned about herring overfishing that led to the depletion of Norwegian spring spawning herring populations after the 1960s.
+He published some of the results of his research in the Norwegian press, and in time his work became internationally recognized.
+Towards the end of his career, Finn became concerned about herring overfishing, that led to the depletion of Norwegian spring-spawning herring populations after the 1960s.
 Although he retired in 1972, Finn Devold continued his research on herring fisheries.
 He died in Bergen in 1977.